benjaminwand/3d-printed-labial-pipe/README.md

 # 3d-printed labial pipe

 ## General
-This is a FreeCAD file that will help you to print a part of a labial pipe, to be used with a piece of tube.
+This is a collection of FreeCAD files that will help you to 3D-print a part of a labial pipe, to be used with a piece of tube.
 Because most organ pipes don't fit into most 3d-printers.

 Please start by adding the desired measurements into the spreadsheet.